-This fall Margaret Burke will start her two-year term as BCE Site Director at Washington.
-She has a third grader at Washington and a seventh grader at BIS.
+This fall Margaret Burke will start the second of her two-year term as BCE Site Director at Washington.
+She has a fourth grader at Washington and an eighth grader at BIS.

 So Why Burlingame?

 We moved to the Bay Area in 2010 from San Diego for my husband to pursue a new job.
 We landed in Burlingame partly due to the excellent public school system.

 As parents, we want to provide the best education we can for our children.
 We want them to have art, music, science, math, technology, and physical education – and smaller class sizes.
 But we know that public funding is not enough to cover all of this.
 BCE provides the financial resources to create the education we want for our children, beyond what is possible with public funding.
 I want to be part of this mission and the role of site director provides a great opportunity for me to contribute.